 - Afraid of rejection

-- Afraid of being perceived as not a nice or likeable person
+- Afraid of being perceived as not a nice or likable person

 - Afraid of finding out you’re not worth what you thought you were worth

 Rejection: If they say “no” to your price, you’re no worse off than you were before and you know you didn’t leave any money on the table.